asfktz/Awaity.js/README.md

 ## Introduction
-Awaity.js is a subset of bluebird.js that focuses only on whats relevant for `async` / `await` while using native promises instead, the result is a functional utilty library with minimal footprint. much like lodash, but for promises.
+Awaity.js is a subset of bluebird.js that focuses only on whats relevant for `async` / `await` while using native promises instead, the result is a functional utility library with minimal footprint. much like lodash, but for promises.

 That grealty reduce the library footprint, while blurbird's is 17KB min/gzip, Awaity.js takes only 2KB for the whole lib, and since it built to support [tree&nbsp;shaking](https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking) from the ground up, you can easly pick only whats relevent to you and end up with no more than 1KB.